 What is Gray Box Testing?

-Gray Box Testing is a technique to test the software product or application with partial knowledge of the internal workings of an application.
+GRAY BOX TESTING is a technique to test the software product or application with partial knowledge of the internal workings of an application.
+The purpose of this testing is to search for defects due to improper code structure or improper functioning usage of an application.

 In this process, context-specific errors that are related to web systems are commonly identified.
-It will increase the testing coverage by concentrating on all of the layers of any complex system.
+It increases the testing coverage by concentrating on all of the layers of any complex system.

 Gray Box Testing is a software testing method, which is a combination of both White Box Testing and Black Box Testing method.